Battle of Muranów Square: Background

-The battle
+Battle

 Fighting in the square started immediately after the beginning of the Uprising, on April 19, 1943, and lasted for at least 3 days.
-According to Dawid Wdowiński, a soldier and commander of ŻZW, a white-blue Jewish flag (similar of the ŻZW flag) was hung on the house at 7-9 Muranowska Street, where the headquarters of ŻZW were located, and stayed there for 5 days after the beginning of the uprising.
+According to Dawid Wdowiński, a soldier and commander of ŻZW, a white-blue Jewish flag was hung on the house at 7-9 Muranowska Street, where the headquarters of ŻZW were located, and stayed there for 5 days after the beginning of the uprising.
 According to other accounts, there were two flags hanging there: the white-blue Jewish flag and the white-red Polish flag; this is confirmed by the accounts of the historian Emanuel Ringelblum, Władysław Bartoszewski and Alicja Kaczyńska, who noted this fact in her memoirs.
-The two flags are also mentioned in the report by Jürgen Stroop and in the account by Stroop written by his post-war fellow prisoner, Kazimierz Moczarski, in “Rozmowy z katem” [“Conversations with an Executioner”].
+The two flags are also mentioned in the report by Jürgen Stroop, in the testimony by Ryszard Walewski at Stroop's trial, and in the account of Stroop written by his post-war fellow prisoner, Kazimierz Moczarski, in “Rozmowy z katem” [“Conversations with an Executioner”].
+Contemporary accounts also appeared in a counterintelligence report of the Government Delegation for Poland (April 23), and in the Polish underground press publications Nowy Dzień (April 21) and Robotnik (May 1).
+(After the war, the flag incident was highlighted by Israeli politician Moshe Sharett in a noted 1949 Flag Speech, with his quote later appearing on the 20 new shekel banknote, Series B.)

 A photograph from the Stroop Report.
 Original German caption: "These bandits fought in an armed resistance".
 Picture taken at Nowolipie street looking East, near intersection with Smocza street.
 In the back one can see ghetto wall with a gate.

 The first clash took place when the German units approached Nalewki Street in the morning of April 19 - the insurgents opened fire on them with machine guns and hand guns, forcing the Nazis to retreat in the afternoon.
 During the fights that day, two commanders of the ŻZW, Paweł Frenkel and Leon Rodal, dressed up as SS officers, approached a unit of Ukrainian soldiers grouped near the square and attacked them by surprise, breaking the encircling of the Jewish units and restoring their contact with the rest of the insurgents.
 According to Kazimierz Iranek-Osmecki, later the head of the Home Army Main Command's Intelligence, the Germans, after capturing the ŻOB resistance point on Gęsia Street, attacked ŻZW positions at Muranów Square, commanded by Paweł Frenkel.